-TRAINING AND TECHNICAL ASSISTANCE TO 4/1977 as amended K1 2 DEVELOPING COUNTRIES N4.3
+TRAINING AND TECHNICAL ASSISTANCE TO 4/1977 as amended IHO A-1 K4.3 DEVELOPING COUNTRIES 4/19// as amenueu INO A-1 N4.3

 Member States with developed hydrographic and/or cartographic capabilities are urged to give favourable consideration to requests for training and technical assistance from developing countries.
 Those Member States offering scholarships, technical assistance and training programmes are invited to forward the details of such scholarships and programmes to the IHO Secretariat.
 The IHO Secretariat shall maintain a repository of current specific information on hydrographic and/or cartographic training and technical assistance programmes available from Member States for dissemination to all Members and other inquiring nations.